CodeChelseaCode/CodeChelseaCode.github.io/README.md

 ---

-Thank you for visiting **codechelseacode**!
+Thank you for visiting **CodeChelseaCode**!
 I hope you enjoy exploring my work as much as I enjoyed creating it.

 ✨ Let’s build something amazing together! ✨